 In keeping with the demands of the time, UMass Theater is presenting a non-traditional season of short works, rehearsed and presented mainly digitally.

 Last weekend was supposed to be Design Showcase East, an important conference in New York City where theater students present their portfolios, meet professionals in the field, and make important career connections.
-Like everything else, it was cancelled because of COVID-19.
-But theater folks are creative problem-solvers for a living, so they adapted.

 Senior theater major Kit Newell is the fourth theater major in the span of two years to receive the designation of Rising Researcher.